 On the positive side, students understood the importance of Health Education and the role that doctors can have in this effort.
-At the same time medical student involvement as workshop coordinators, which was positively evaluated by the participants, provides the opportunity to expand our Team by including more students, after training them on developing some essential skills regarding Health Education.
+Furthermore, medical student involvement as workshop coordinators, which was positively evaluated by the participants, provides the opportunity to expand our Team by including more students, after training them on developing some essential skills regarding Health Education.
 It is also a motivation for students who completed the Program to continue their involvement in the Health Education Team, as some of our participants did.

-However, on the negative note, a great threat that this kind of elective programs faces, is the gradual decrease in the number of participants.
-This must be taken into serious consideration while designing the program since its duration, the number of workshops and the holidays intervening can affect the number of participants.
-Furthermore, materials and methods used should be diverse and captivating; not just theoretical lectures.
+However, on the other hand, the gradual decrease in the number of participants is a great threat to this kind of elective program.
+This must be taken into serious consideration while designing the program since its duration, the number of workshops, and the holidays intervening can affect the number of participants.
+Furthermore, materials and methods used should be diverse and captivating rather than simply consisting of theoretical lectures.
 Another pitfall is including too many subjects, since covering all of them in appropriate length and detail will either be impossible and end up in poor educational results or cause the extension of the duration of the program which will probably result in some participants quitting.

 Promoting the program among medical students is also an important factor that can affect participation.
 This is why investing time and effort on preparing good promotional material is crucial.
-Needless to say that one should use all available promotion means (e.g. social media, banners).
+Needless to say, one should use all available promotion means (including social media and printed materials).